 Natural bitumen in paint, Ink, coat, asphalt, foundry and construction.

-Natural bitumen have long been used in the paving of roadways, including high speed automotive highways.
-It was found many years ago that an asphaltic material occurring naturally as a large area in Iran made up of bitumen containing natural asphalt products including hydrocarbone.
+Paving road by Natural bitumen have long been used long time before including high speed automotive highways.
+It was found many years ago that an asphaltic material occurring naturally as a large area in Turkey made up of bitumen containing natural asphalt products including hydrocarbone.

 Natural bitumen in FLC(fluid loss control)

 It is use in drilling fluid such as clay-based dispersions or muds, to coat the walls of well holes, is an old and well-established procedure.
 The purpose of the fluid is to stabilize the walls of the hole by forming a relatively thin but strongly adherent coating or "cake" on the walls.
 The coating must be able to withstand relatively high temperatures and it should be resistant to the passage of moisture or fluid there through; otherwise the desired wall stability is not maintained.